sigasi/sigasi_insights/releasenotes/sigasi-3.06.md

 # Other new and noteworthy improvements

 * Better library mapping menu (easier to undo "exclude from build")
-* We updated the bundled Java Runtime Environment (JRE) to 8u144 (Note that this only aplies to a fresh download of the stand-alone version.
+* We updated the bundled Java Runtime Environment (JRE) to 8u144 (Note that this only applies to a fresh download of the stand-alone version.
 The JRE is not updated via the embedded update mechanism)
 * The CSV file export now uses *relative paths* for linked files too
 * We added a [quickFix for VUnit libraries][/tech/vunit-quickfix]
 * Block Diagram: `buffer` ports are now displayed as output ports